 Also it helps to remember why I did this.
 I’m on this two-day Scoot Airlines journey (Sydney to Athens with a 23 hour layover in Singapore) because it was the same price as going right from Asia to Athens, and I wanted to see Australia while I was relatively close.
 And I got to see the Great Barrier Reef and pet a koala and perfect my Tim Tam slam, which I wouldn’t have done without that cheap flight.
 Every time I do the math, those flights are worth it to me.
 So is a little discomfort.

-And now I’m ready to take to the skies.
+And now I’m ready to take to the skies with these budget airline tips.
 Excuse me while I go cruise some RyanAir fares…

 *As an Amazon Associate I earn from qualifying purchases.